Harshit15github/Credit-Card-Fraud-Detection-project-new/README.md

 Key details:

-Transactions made by European cardholders in September 2013 (2 days).
+1.Transactions made by European cardholders in September 2013 (2 days).

-Total rows: 284,808
+2.Total rows: 284,808

-Features: 31
+3.Features: 31

 28 features transformed using PCA (for confidentiality)